mrsteele/dotenv-webpack/README.md

   plugins: [
     new Dotenv({
       path: './.env', // can be ommitted as this is the default
-      safe: false, // make true to use dotenv-safe and require varialbes
+      safe: false, // make true to use dotenv-safe and require variables
       sample: './.env.example', // if safe=true, use this to define the safe env
       systemvars: false // if true, also loads system env variables })